 |Also translated as||gaunt (e.g. Gen 41:4, NASB)|

 He continues, “While such a person could not function as a priest, he maintained the prerogatives of a priest in regard to support and living quarters.
 Neither he nor his family was placed under financial hardship because of his physical handicap.”

-People of below-average height aren’t especially sinful or evil.
+The theory that people of below-average height are especially sinful or evil is unbiblical.
 The Bible teaches that all people, no matter their height, are sinners and fall short of God’s glory: “For all have sinned and fall short of the glory of God” (Rom.
 3:23, ESV, emphasis added).
-Short people, tall people, and average-height people sin the same and are saved the same (more below).

 Dwarfs in Israel, including priests, were neither social outcasts nor did they experience any unique hardships because of their physical stature.
 Short people have never been restricted from God’s blessings, including going to heaven when they die.

 Asking if God’s love is different for short people than it is for others, is the same as wondering if God loves people with skin rashes less than he does others.

 Short people aren’t restricted from any ministry function today.
 Whatever restrictions people had in the Old Testament because of physical abnormalities have been lifted because Jesus Christ fulfilled the law (Matt.
 5:17).

-People of any height can go to heaven when they die, just like people of any weight, or eye color, or skin color can.
+People of any height can go to heaven when they die, just like people of any weight, eye color, or skin color can.
 The Bible teaches that anyone that responds to the gospel of Jesus Christ can be saved and go to heaven when they die.

 What is the gospel of Jesus Christ?
 The word “gospel” means “good news.”
 The “good news” of Jesus Christ is that God sent him into the world to die for sinners.
 What motivated the Father to send his only son as a sacrifice of atonement is the great love he has for people (John 3:16).